By: Kaitlyn Schott on August 30th, 2021

 It may seem that if you haven’t had water heater problems yet, you don’t need maintenance.
 The fact remains issues are building up behind the scenes, even if you can’t see them.
 When you notice the problems, it may be too late for a simple maintenance to fix them.
 Then you may have a bigger, more expensive problem on your hands.

 We can’t speak for other plumbers if they do internal and external maintenance or not.
-We can speak for our crew at Monkey Wrench Plumbing.
+We can speak for our crew at Monkey Wrench Plumbing, Heating & Air.
 We do both types of maintenance and keep a detailed record of every appointment.

 If you live in the Los Angeles area and you want to schedule a cleaning for your tankless water heater, give us a call or book an appointment online below.